Wright Institute Pipeline to Advanced Degrees

 Anu Orebiyi

-Anu Orebiyi, MA, LMHC, MA
+Anu Orebiyi, MA, LMHC, PsyD

-Assistant Executive Director, PIP
+Assistant Executive Director, WIPAD

-Anu Orebiyi, M.A., is a mental health practitioner, who received her B.S. in Biology with a Psychology minor at Truman State University in 2006, her M.A. in Counseling Psychology at The Seattle School of Theology and Psychology in 2009, and her M.A. in Clinical Psychology at the Wright Institute in 2021.
-Anu is a licensed mental health counselor in WA State, and she is currently pursuing a Doctor of Psychology (Psy.D.) in Clinical Psychology at the Wright Institute in Berkeley, CA. Anu is passionate about working within/alongside marginalized communities and in increasing equitable access to mental health supports both to and within marginalized communities.
-As a result throughout her 13+ years working as a clinician, Anu has worked with a wide variety of individuals within a variety of settings including working in a sub-acute facility with kids experiencing significant trauma and behavioral difficulties, in multiple school settings, in-home both with kids diagnosed with autism spectrum disorder and their families and with individuals 55+ struggling with depression, in an agency providing specialized case management for African American elders who were 65+, in the Wright Institute's In-house Clinic, with UCSF Benioff Children's Hospital's Center for the Vulnerable Child (CVC)'s Support to Enhance Early Development Program (SEED), and in outpatient primary care settings with the Wright Institute’s Integrated Health Psychology Training Program.
-Anu has also worked alongside the University of Washington’s Health Promotion Research Center in researching the efficacy and dissemination of their in-home depression counseling program across diverse populations and continues to proactively dedicate herself towards the increased efficacy of and access to mental health services across diverse populations.
+Dr. Anu is passionate about working alongside marginalized communities and in increasing equitable access to mental health supports both to and within marginalized communities.
+Throughout her 16+ years working as a clinician, Dr. Anu has worked with a wide variety of individuals within a variety of settings including working in a sub-acute facility with kids experiencing significant trauma and behavioral difficulties, in multiple school settings, in-home both with kids diagnosed with autism spectrum disorder and their families and with individuals 55+ struggling with depression, in an agency providing specialized case management for African American elders who were 65+, in the Wright Institute's In-house Clinic, with UCSF Benioff Children's Hospital's Center for the Vulnerable Child (CVC)'s Support to Enhance Early Development Program (SEED), and in outpatient primary care and within urgent care settings at LifeLong Medical Center’s William Jenkins Medical Center with the Wright Institute’s Integrated Health Psychology Training Program.

 Lelia Youn